 Qigong involves gentle movement combined with deep breathing, mindful presence with the bodily experience, and sometimes visualisation or chanting.
 It can be done standing, seated, lying down, or even without any movement at all - we’ve heard that as long as you can breathe, you can do Qigong!
 Our Qigong classes will be seated.

 The great thing about Qigong is that it’s highly modifiable.
 It’s a movement practice that places great importance in honouring what one’s body can do in that particular moment, and in not overexerting oneself.
-If you have concerns that you might not be up to it physically, Jen can provide suggestions for paring back the exercises until you find a level that suits you.
 All that you’ll need to bring is a chair to sit on (something like a dining chair without armrests, or a stool, so that you can move your arms around).

 Qigong is a gentle healing practice.
 It can help to lower stress and pain in the body, and promote better energy levels and sleep.
 It is not a magical cure all for health issues however, but a valuable part of the puzzle in managing them.

 Qigong honours where the body is at today, and emphasises working within your capabilities.
 It involves slow movement and deep, slow breathing.
 If you have trouble breathing as slowly, you can speed the movements up to be in time with your own breath.

 If an exercise causes any pain, try to reduce your range of motion until you get to a point that's comfortable for you.
 The practice should never be painful.
 If a movement or breathing exercise is not possible due to pain, or because of dizziness or low energy levels, focus on your breathing instead.
 If you find that the movements are not accessible to you, you can even close your eyes and imagine yourself doing the movement-the brain is a powerful thing, and you can get similar benefits just by pretending!
 Mast Cell Action will not be held responsible for any injury sustained.